 Figure 3 shows the weekly time series for each climate mode index used as a predictor variable in this study.
 Some of the indices have both high and low frequency components.
 This is most obvious in the SAM and OLR.
-We believe that the high frequency component of the OLR captures the oscillatory movement of the convection cell described by the MJO because both have a period of around 30 to 90 days.
-The climate mode index data used in this study are publicly available.
-The source of each index (or proxy index in the case of the MJO) is listed in Table 1.
+We believe that the high frequency

 Table 1.
-Climate mode indices used in this study with links to their sources.
+Climate mode indices used in this study with citations for their sources.
 Note that we use OLR as a proxy index for the MJO.

-Climate Mode Metric Used in Model Source ENSO Niño 3.4 NOAA OOPC (2021) IOD Dipole Mode Index (DMI) NOAA OOPC (2021) TSA Tropical South Atlantic (TSA) NOAA OOPC (2021) AAO Southern Annular Mode (SAM) NOAA CPC (2021) MJO Outgoing Longwave Radiation (OLR) NOAA PSL (2021)
+Climate Mode Metric Used in Model Source ENSO Niño 3.4 NOAA OOPC (2021) IOD Dipole Mode Index (DMI) NOAA OOPC (2021) TSA Tropical South Atlantic (TSA) NOAA OOPC (2021) AAO Southern Annular Mode (SAM) NOAA CPC (2021) MJO Outgoing Longwave Radiation (OLR) NOAA PSL $(2021)$